uriegel/LinqTools/README.md

            select p)
                 .GetOrDefault("Nothing");
 ```
-As soon as a function returns null, all further processing is skipped.
+As soon as a function returns None, all further processing is skipped.

 ## Result Monad/Functor